KeithIMyers/chromiumos-docs/development_basics.md

 ### Shell

-Sometimes shell scripting can be the best way to perform lightweight, non-persistent tasks that needs to run periodically on Chrome OS systems, but there are also big downsides: it's much more difficult to write tests for shell scripts than for C++ code, and scripts have a tendency to grow to the point where they become difficult to maintain.
+Sometimes shell scripting can be the best way to perform lightweight, non-persistent tasks that need to run periodically on Chrome OS systems, but there are also big downsides: it's much more difficult to write tests for shell scripts than for C++ code, and scripts have a tendency to grow to the point where they become difficult to maintain.
 If you're planning to add a shell